dayseanm04/computer-security/cryptography/OpenPuff-steganography-data-hiding/01-Guide/02-hide-message-with-Open-Puff.md

-# Part B: Hide and Unhide Message
+# Part B: Hide a Message using OpenPuff

 ## Overview
 In this section, I will use **OpenPuff** to embed a secret message inside a carrier image.